 If a commercial motor vehicle (CMV) driver uses a CMV for personal conveyance, the time may be recorded as "off duty" if certain conditions are met.
 In particular, the driver must be relieved from work and all responsibility for performing work.
 Drivers may use personal conveyance to commute to and from work, for example, or to travel to local restaurants, shops, etc., if authorized by the motor carrier.
 A driver placed out of service for violating the hours-of-service regulations may not drive a CMV to any location to obtain rest.

 Are drivers from Canada or Mexico affected by the U.S. Hours of Service rules?

 Yes, if they operate in the United States.
 Drivers from Canada and Mexico who drive in the U.S. need to be in full compliance with the U.S. hours-of-service rules upon crossing the border, just like any U.S. driver.
 This includes needing an electronic logging device when required.

 Does a truck driver need a 30-minute break every 8 hours of driving?

 The 8 hours are consecutive hours, so they include driving and all other time (including any breaks that are less than 30 minutes).
-The rules say you have to stop driving CMVs once you reach 8 consecutive hours past the end of your last break of at least 30 consecutive minutes.
+The hours-of-service rules say you have to stop driving CMVs once you reach 8 consecutive hours past the end of your last break of at least 30 consecutive minutes.

 If a driver won’t be driving after the 8th hour, does he or she need a break?